top of page

 Sullivan County 4th graders are invited to visit the County Farm and meet farmers, producers, and educators as the learn about agriculture and food systems through hands-on activities and demonstrations.

-The Sullivan County Natural Resources Dept, Farm Bureau, Conservation District and NH Ag in the Classroom are bringing this event to you for FREE!
+The Sullivan County Natural Resources Dept, Farm Bureau, Conservation District, NH Ag in the Classroom and UNHCE are bringing this event to you for FREE!
 Register your class soon with NH Ag in the Classroom.
-Raindate is May 23, 2023.
+Raindate is May 14, 2024.

 Contact Us if you are in need of funds for transportation to and from this event.